JosephWardDotTech/pylenium/README.md

 ```
 ---

-### Page Objects :hearts: :spades: :8ball:
+### Page Objects :hearts:
-Page objects are where Pylenium really shines, no driver hassle, no weird page factory setups, simple, clean and easy to use page objects

-- No driver management in page(s), pages aren't even 'aware' of the threaded driver
-- No page factory (ew java), simply find your elements and use them as you please!
+Easy, hassle free, abstracted -> Exactly how page objects should be!

+    - Page objects don't care or even know about the driver, its magic!
+    - No need for weird locating/page factory style things (ew java!)
-- Not necessary, but definitely recommended! (@see: our example doesn't even use page objects, but pylenium makes them awesome)
+    - Not necessary, but definitely recommended! (@see: our page objectless example code!)

+### Page Actions :trophy:
+Repeatable steps and chains of page object commands, all wrapped under one roof!

+    - clean abstractions
+    - repeatable and very test friendly